Quamina: The revolt

 Being very close to Jack, Quamina supported his son's aspirations to be free, by supporting the fight for the rights of slaves.
 But he was at the same time a rational man.
 He had been troubled for some time by rumours he had heard about an emancipation ordered by Britain that was being withheld by the colonists.
 Rev. John Smith noted in a private journal entry on 25 July that Quamina had spoken of the matter.
-Smith assured him that any announcement would be of measures to improve the slaves' condition, and that the rumours of anticipation were not to be believed.
+Smith assured him that any announcement would be of measures to improve the slaves' condition, and that the rumours of emancipation were not to be believed.
 He urged him to tell the other slaves, particularly the Christians, not to rebel and sent Manuel and Seaton on this mission.
 When he knew the rebellion was imminent, he urged restraint, and made the fellow slaves promise a peaceful strike.
 News of the planned rebellion had leaked out, and Quamina was arrested by John Stewart, the manager at his plantation, shortly before it was due to start.
 And although he was set loose by fellow slaves as the rebellion was unfolding, Quamina never took up arms, and even actively prevented Stewart from coming to any harm.
 After the slaves' defeat in a major battle at "Bachelor's Adventure", Jack fled into the woods.
 A "handsome reward" of one thousand guilder was offered for the capture of Jack, Quamina and about twenty other "fugitives".
 Although Jack led thousands of slaves in rebellion, most of the colonists thought the reverse – that Quamina was the ultimate leader, and Jack was merely aiding and abetting it.
 Jack and his wife were captured by Capt.
 McTurk at Chateau Margo on 6 September after a three-hour standoff.
 Quamina remained at large until 16 September.
 He was fatally shot in the fields of Chateau Margo after refusing to surrender to British soldiers under McTurk's command, and his body was hung up in chains by the side of a public road in front of "Success".

 The very low number of white deaths is proof that the uprising was largely peaceful – plantation owners, managers and their families were locked up and not harmed.
 Hundreds of slaves died during the various battles and skirmishes during the revolt, or were executed as "ringleaders".
 Jack Gladstone was sold and deported to Saint Lucia.
 The rebellion helped bring attention to the plight of sugar plantation slaves, accelerating the full abolition of slavery.